theGeoffrey/txDiscourse/README.md

 	python example.py

-this should give you the your posts.
+this should give you your latest posts.

 ### Usage: